Sonya-7/PersonalReadingTrends/README.md

 Furthermore, in recognizing the profound influence of everyday language in our lives, I am devoted to purposefully incorporating specific words and ideas into my consciousness on a daily basis.
 This endeavor serves as a deliberate effort to enhance my awareness and expand my intellectual horizons.

-By combining my passion for data science with my love for learning, this project showcases both my technical expertise and my commitment to personal growth.
+By combining my passion for data science with my love for learning, this project displays both my technical expertise and my commitment to personal growth.

 ## Preview of ETL Insights
 <p  align="center">